What Level of Food Hygiene Training Do I Need?

 What does the legislation say?

 Whether you directly or indirectly handle food in the workplace you need to follow the same legislation.
-If you are cooking, serving, making, packing or delivering the food you need to be aware how to do hygienically.
+If you are cooking, serving, making, packing or delivering the food you need to be aware of how to do it hygienically.